 Easy YouTube & Facebook Live Streaming Tips for Beginners – Video Transcript

 What are some easy ways that you can improve your live stream, whether you are looking to live stream on YouTube, or you are looking to live stream on Facebook or any other live streaming platform?
-So I’ve got seven and a bonus one, which is eight tips today.
+I’ve got seven and a bonus one, which is eight tips today.

 And I live stream a lot about live streaming on YouTube and Facebook.
-So I’m really excited to have you here today.
+I’m really excited to have you here today.
 Now there’s a, there’s going to be a lot of resources that I’m going to throw at you, and I’m going to put the links in the description.

 Now, if you are live on the chat, please feel free to ask me questions and I’ll get to them at the end of the live stream.
 If you’re catching the replay, please leave a comment.
 If you have any follow-up questions on any of the things that I’m talking about, and I’ve got so much to talk about today, so super excited.

-So let’s get into some of the tips to help you get better live streams.
+Let’s get into some of the tips to help you get better live streams.
 And I know this is a big haul, but I really believe if you implement just one of these things that I talk about today, this will really help you improve your live stream in one way or another.

 Let’s talk about one of the first tips that I think is an easy thing to implement, but I think people overcomplicate it a little bit and how I’ve made it a little bit easier for you.
-So the first tip I think that will help you really improve your live streams without needing too much effort is adding beautiful overlays.
+The first tip I think that will help you really improve your live streams without needing too much effort is adding beautiful overlays.

 Now this doesn’t have to be complicated like this animated thing that you see at the bottom here.
-So you may see at the top here and at the bottom here, I’ve got these bars and these bars, do you like them?
+You may see at the top here and at the bottom here, I’ve got these bars and these bars, do you like them?
 Do you like, do you like the look?
 They’re a little bit retro, and they come in different like layout.

-So I’ve also got like this full frame layout as well.
+I’ve also got like this full frame layout as well.
 And there’s also like this nice one, you may have seen this one on the live stream before.
 This purple layout.
 And there’s like all sorts of colours and these are simple livestreaming templates and there are overlays that you can use and you don’t have to actually do much with them.

 You can just use them.
-So on the internet, there are so many different livestreaming templates available, but I’ve scoured the internet for you to make it easier for you.
+On the internet, there are so many different livestreaming templates available, but I’ve scoured the internet for you to make it easier for you.
 I’m just going to go ahead and share my screen.
 And these are streamer templates and they’re created by a guy named Dee, who’s also a live streamer and YouTuber and it’s kind of like created by YouTubers and Streamers for YouTubers and Streamers.

 And there are a bunch of templates here and they’re just beautiful and easy to use.
 Right?
-So you’ll see, like he’s got, he just opened the shop up not too long ago, but these are, they’re just a couple of templates, what just a couple, there are, you know, there, there’s a decent amount of templates that you can use and he’s kind of narrowed it down.
+You’ll see, like he’s got, he just opened the shop up not too long ago, but these are, they’re just a couple of templates, what just a couple, there are, you know, there, there’s a decent amount of templates that you can use and he’s kind of narrowed it down.

 The thing that I like about these templates is that if we click on one, you’ll see that he’s got layouts that are very specific to live streaming.
 And so he’s got like these are specifically for use within StreamYard, but, but unofficially and I’ve tested it and I can vouch for it, I use these in Ecamm live.